Samuel-Bowden/drone-agility-challenge/README.md

 ## Key-Mapping

 The movement of the drone is mapped to WASD by default.
 W/S accelerates the drone up and down.
 A/D rotates the drone anti-clockwise and clockwise.
-If you would like to use a different layout, you can modify this in the "keymap.ron" file (found in the root directory of the game).

 ## Installation